suriarasai/IADD2025/README.md

 * Critically evaluate and select appropriate database technologies and tools based on clearly defined business and technical requirements.
 * Identify and implement necessary data wrangling techniques for specific analytical models.
 * Conduct threat modeling and implement security controls to safeguard data assets, ensuring compliance with enterprise data governance policies, standards, and relevant regulations.

+## Dataset

+The `dataset` subfolder contains a sample dataset file named `sample_dataset.csv`.
+This file includes sample data in CSV format with appropriate headers.

+### Using the Sample Dataset

+To use the sample dataset, follow these steps:

+1. Navigate to the `dataset` subfolder.
+2. Open the `sample_dataset.csv` file using a spreadsheet application or a text editor.
+3. Analyze the data as needed for your project or coursework.